keboola/processor-escape-character/README.md

 [![Build Status](https://travis-ci.org/keboola/processor-escape-character.svg?branch=master)](https://travis-ci.org/keboola/processor-escape-character)

 Takes all tables in `/data/in/tables` and removes the defined escape character from the files and stores them to `/data/out/tables`.

+ - Applies to sliced files too
+ - Copies manifest file

+## Example

+`escaped_by` set to `\`

 | Source  | Result |
 | ------------- | ------------- |